You're The Owners

 - James L. Jacobus

 The current President/CEO is Jerry Carter.
 The employees of the cooperative are the responsibility of the President/CEO.
 The cooperative is divided into five (5) different departments.
 They are the Executive Department, Finance and Accounting Department, Member Services Department, Member Accounts Department and Operations Department.
-Inter-County's sixty-three employees work within one of the five departments.
+Inter-County currently has over sixty employees that work within one of the five departments.

 Loan Fund Sources